Tutorial: Structuring your Table of Contents for Data Driven Catalogues

 Just nest any products that you want in the collapsible group to be under the new entry, which will get you this result:

-And just like that, we're done with our toolbox, which abides by the toolbox guidelines, without having to write a single line of code.
+And voila!
+Just like that, we have now created a new data-driven toolbox, which abides by the new design guidelines, without having to write a single line of code.